RickGroenewegen/pusher/README.md

 Credits
 =========
-Pusher relies on java-apns, a Java client for the Apple Push Notification Servce.
+Pusher relies on java-apns, a Java client for the Apple Push Notification Service.

 https://github.com/notnoop/java-apns
 Support